idVarNew/GoogleFonts/README.md

-# Profile widget
+# Profile googlefontsapp

-1. If you want to set max-width for the widget, please uncomment
+1. If you want to set max-width for the googlefontsapp, please uncomment

   // max-width: 500px;

-in profile-widget -> profile-widget.component.scss
+in profile-googlefontsapp -> profile-googlefontsapp.component.scss